 ," and “Rethinking High School Turnarounds

 Nithin has always been committed to building a high-quality and diverse team at Bridgespan.
 He has championed and led multiple efforts to reshape how Bridgespan recruits and retains all staff and particularly staff of color.
 Since 2017, Nithin has led recruitment and hiring of incoming staff for the San Francisco office.

 Nithin joined Bridgespan after seven years as an educator and district leader working in prior roles in the Oakland Unified School District as coordinator of Portfolio Management and the School District of Philadelphia as chief of staff to the School Reform Commission.
-His career began in the classroom teaching high school math and later working as an instructional coach supporting new math and science teachers and as an assistant principal.
+His career began in the classroom teaching high school math and later working as an instructional coach supporting new math and science teachers.

-Nithin earned a BA in Computer Science for Harvard University; an MA in Educational Leadership from Teachers College, Columbia University; and an MA in Educational Policy and Management from the Harvard Graduate School of Education.
+In addition to his work at Bridgespan, Nithin serves on the Board of Directors of the Children’s Creativity Museum – one of the leading creativity-focused museums in the United States.
+Nithin earned a BA in Computer Science for Harvard University; an MA in Educational Leadership from Teachers College, Columbia University; and an Ed.M in Educational Policy and Management from the Harvard Graduate School of Education.